-If a person’s blood sugar is not stable, is too high or especially if too low, this will surface any underlying anxiety that may not be otherwise noted.
-Blood sugar levels are dependent on the types of foods eaten (especially protein and carbohydrates) or how well they are digested as well as proper probiotic (friendly gut bacteria) levels.
-Another factor is dependent on if the pancreas is functioning properly or not.
+If a person’s blood sugar is not stable, too high, or especially if too low, this will surface any underlying anxiety that may not have been noted.
+Blood sugar levels are dependent on the types of foods eaten (especially protein and carbohydrates) or how well they are digested, as well as proper probiotic (friendly gut bacteria) levels.
+Another factor is whether the pancreas is functioning properly or not.

 Metabolic disorders such as pyrrole (aka pyroluria) are known to lead to an imbalance in specific vitamins and minerals.
 One of the more common symptoms of pyroluria is anxiety.
 Pyrrole disorder can be easily tested with a specific urine test and treatment is with specific nutrients.
-For more information on pyrrole disorder please visit this pyrrole article
+For more information go to All about Pyrrole

 Heavy metal toxicity

 Toxicity from heavy metals/minerals can also create imbalances that exacerbate anxiety.
-Sometimes a basic imbalance in the ratios of non toxic minerals can aggravate symptoms.
+Sometimes a basic imbalance in the ratios of non-toxic minerals can aggravate symptoms.
 Testing is best done by hair analysis.
-Metal and Mineral testing is available via the True Vitality clinic.
+Metal and Mineral testing is available at the True Vitality clinic.